christophe-derache/certification35288_bloc6-final_project/README.md

 > Notebook : 'data_collection/code-all.ipynb'

-In this notebook we join the 2 sources thanks to the geokey, which is the only common column of the 2 datasets.
+In this notebook we join the 2 datasets thanks to the geokey, which is the only common column of the 2 datasets.
 We did a left join and also an inner join.

 > Outputs of the notebook :
 > - 'src/df_model_left_221201.csv'
 > - 'src/df_model_inner_221201.csv'

-## MACHINE LEARNING
+# 2/ MACHINE LEARNING

-### Test several models and choose the best
+## Test several models and choose the best

-> Notebook : machine_learning/immoML_DBSCAN_XGBoost.ipynb
+> Notebook : 'machine_learning/immoML_DBSCAN_XGBoost.ipynb'

-input: nouveaux_datasets/df_model_inner_221201.csv
+> Input of the notebook : 'nouveaux_datasets/df_model_inner_221201.csv'

-output : machine_learning/dataframes of scores for each loop on several models
+> Outputs of the notebook : 'machine_learning/dataframes of scores for each loop on several models'

-### Train the best model on all datas and export the model + preprocessor
+## Train the best model on all datas and export the model + preprocessor

-> Notebook : machine_learning/train_and_save_best_ML_model.ipynb
+> Notebook : 'machine_learning/train_and_save_best_ML_model.ipynb'

-input: nouveaux_datasets/df_model_inner_221201.csv
+> Input of the notebook : 'nouveaux_datasets/df_model_inner_221201.csv'

-output: machine_learning/model_recorded/name_mode.joblib
+> Output of the notebook : 'machine_learning/model_recorded/xgbregressor.joblib'

-## APP
+# 3/ APP

-### Streamlit app
+## Streamlit app

 > Script : 'immo-lyon-app.py'